The Croods: Family Tree

 The Croods: Family Tree is an American animated television series that is produced by DreamWorks Animation under DreamWorks Animation Television.
 The series is based on the 2013 animated film The Croods, taking place after the events of The Croods: A New Age (2020).
-The series was released on September 23, 2021, with a second season premiered April 5, 2022, and a third season premiered on June 2, 2022.
-A fourth season premiered on August 31, 2022.
-A fifth season premiered on November 25, 2022.
-A sixth season premiered on March 30, 2023.
-A seventh season premiered on July 27, 2023, while the eighth and final season premiered on November 9, 2023.
+The series was released on September 23, 2021, while the eighth and final season premiered on November 9, 2023.

 Premise

 After the events of the sequel, the Croods and Bettermans must learn to get along in the Betterman treehouse.